civictechdc/us-congress-pizza-flag-tracker/readme.md

 To run:
 TODO: https://dev.to/mburszley/an-introduction-to-poetry-2b6n ?

-Development group meets every Wed.
+There is a meeting via Code for DC every Wednesday 7pm ET.
 Development details are available here: https://github.com/codefordc/us-congress-pizza-flag-tracker/wiki.